 For example, the company may require truck drivers to make deliveries that cause them to break federal hours-of-service regulations, which limit how many hours truck drivers can be on the roads.
 A company may also allow its drivers to operate tractor-trailers that fail to meet state or federal safety standards.

 Seeking Compensation for Indiana Truck Crash Victims

-To recover compensation after a truck accident, it is crucial to begin an immediate investigation.
+To recover compensation after a truck accident in Indiana, it is crucial to begin an immediate investigation.
 Otherwise, important evidence could be lost or destroyed.
 That is why Sevenish Law Firm encourages victims of tractor-trailer crashes to contact our Indianapolis truck accident attorney immediately about their case.

-Evidence that could be vital to establishing a trucker and/or trucking company’s liability may include photographs of the crash scene, the truck and its cargo and the truck’s “black box” (electronic data recorder).
+Evidence that could be vital to establishing a trucker and/or trucking company’s liability may include photographs of the truck wreck scene, the truck and its cargo, and the truck’s “black box” (electronic data recorder).
 Logbooks and inspection/maintenance records must be preserved as well.